openzipkin-attic/zipkin-azure/collector/eventhub/README.md

 the other hand, single consumer reads from a partition have ordering guarantees.
 These partitions are check pointed on regular intervals.

+## Message encoding
+The message body is a list of spans.
+Supported encodings are the same as the [POST /spans](http://zipkin.io/zipkin-api/#/paths/%252Fspans) body: thrift or json.

 ## Server Configuration
 The most common configuration is integrating with the Zipkin server.
 Event Hub Collector is enabled when..